eriol/loranto/README.md

 Commands:
-  scan  Scan to find Bluetooth LE devices help  Print this message or the help of the given subcommand(s)
+  scan  Scan to find Bluetooth LE devices send  Send messages to a device repl  Start a REPL with the device help  Print this message or the help of the given subcommand(s)

 Options: